Distinguishing Perceptual Characteristics and Physiologic Findings by Dysarthria Type

 • short phrases

-• rapid deterioration and recovery with rest
+• rapid deterioration of speech quality and performance, with notable recovery with rest

 • imprecise alternating motion rates (AMRs)